-The financial information included in the table below has been derived from the audited statement of financial position of AssetCo as of July 16, 2020 (the "AssetCo Financial Position").
+The financial information included in the tables below has been derived from the audited financial statements of AssetCo for the period from May 4, 2020 (i.e. the date of incorporation of AssetCo) to December 31, 2020 (the "AssetCo Financial Statements").